#1 place in New Zealand for a history tour

 Akaroa history is incredibly rich with a unique grouping of 5 important historic sites in the New Zealand that tell a comprehensive settlement story.

-The site of the earliest Polynesian settlers, the first European involvement in Māori inter-tribal warfare, the first signing of the Treaty of Waitangi in the South Island, the imperial race for Akaroa and the sale of Canterbury.
+The site of the earliest Polynesian settlers, the first European involvement in Māori inter-tribal warfare, the first signing of the Treaty of Waitangi in the South Island, the imperial race for Akaroa between the French and English and the sale of Canterbury.

 And SO much more!